obdgeek/obd-play/README.md

 <a id='trips'></a>
 ## Trips
-The Trips tab displays a list of the trips made in a selected time period along with a summary of the distance and evergy used durin this period.
+The Trips tab displays a list of the trips made in a selected time period along with a summary of the distance, evergy used, and efficiency during this period.

 ![Trips](https://github.com/sillygoose/obd-play/blob/images/images/Trips.png)

-A trip records the vehicle dsta from the shift selector leaving the Park position until it returns back to Park and the detailed trip view displays a map of the roure taken, the elevation profile of the trip, and interesting details of the trip.
+A trip records vehicle dsta from the shift selector leaving the Park position until it returns back to Park and the detailed trip view displays:
+- map of the roure taken
+- elevation profile of the trip
+- interesting details of the trip

 ![Trip Detail](https://github.com/sillygoose/obd-play/blob/images/images/Trip%20Detail.png)